 How long does it take to build a house, a pre-fab building, a tower?

 Of course the length of time of construction varies with the size and complexity of each project.
 Our experience shows that conventionally built single-family houses and small buildings --not prefab-- take about a year from start to finish.
 Multi-unit housing, low-rise buildings, or complex small buildings, may take an additional six months to a year.
-And residential or commercial towers, depending on their complexity, may take a total of six years.
+And residential or commercial towers, depending on their complexity, may take a total of three or more years.

 Who designs your buildings' interiors?

 If it is attached to the building, we have designed it.
 So all the interiors, including all lighting, plumbing, millwork (cabinetry), paint colors, floor finishes are specified by us.
 When we are done, the building is ready to be occupied and used; just bring in your furniture, clothes and your toothbrushes.

 Yes, we have installed solar panels, geo-thermal wells, high-efficiency heating and cooling equipment.
 But we don't lose sight of a clear fact that the way a building is sited, its orientation, exposure to light, protection from winter winds, simple thermal insulation, and thermal windows are the first steps to energy efficiency.
 As we often say, a well-performing building shell is like a glove on one's hand: creating a continuous thermal layer that shields the interior from too much heat or cold.

 Our goal, in selecting builders, is to work with those who display exceptional work and enthusiasm, who are eager to solve problems, and who display a proven track record of projects that align with our methods of construction.
 Sometimes we are asked to make introductions to those we have worked with.
 And at other times, we are asked to meet new builders.